bmrc-oxford/bmrc-hpc-ansible-slurm-appliance/docs/site/README.md

 sshuttle --dns -r USER@10.161.0.2 10.56.0.0/22 10.167.2.163 10.167.2.160
 ```

-where the final addresses are the the login FIPs for the dev `ff28d9` and
+where the final addresses are the login FIPs for the dev `ff28d9` and
 production cluster respectively.

 Login nodes and Open Ondemand can then be accessed at: